View our International Student brochure

 - An International Application for Admission.
 TU also accepts the Common App.

 - Official transcripts from all secondary/high school and university-level study.
 Official transcripts must be sent by your school to TU directly at email@example.com, via mail or through electronic transcript delivery.
+Certified copies are only acceptable when original transcripts are unavailable.
+Do not send TU your only original transcript because we are unable to return it to you.

 - Official IGCSE, A-Level, International Baccalaureate Diploma Program, or Advanced Placement results if taken.